 Arbitration advocacy training from barristers

-Specialist advocacy training is a central part of a barrister’s professionaleducation and continuing development.
-For generations, senior barristershave passed down their knowledge and expertise as common lawadvocates to pupil and junior barristers through the Inns of Court: MiddleTemple, Inner Temple, Gray’s Inn and Lincoln’s Inn.
+Specialist advocacy training is a central part of a barrister’s professional education and continuing development.
+For generations, senior barristers have passed down their knowledge and expertise as common law advocates to pupil and junior barristers through the Inns of Court: Middle Temple, Inner Temple, Gray’s Inn and Lincoln’s Inn.

-IAA’s training draws upon the common law method and provides civil law practitioners with access to the same training as their counterparts in arbitral proceedings.
+IAA’s training draws upon the common law method to provide civil law practitioners with access to the same training as their common law opponents in arbitral proceedings.
 Our engaging course materials, based on real cases, create the ideal learning environment.